Making Sense of Magnified Optics on a Tactical Carbine Part 1

 Meet in the Middle

 A huge advantage of an LPVO is the ability to select from a broad range of magnification settings.
 Experienced shooters will often utilize their LPVOs in the middle range of magnification, depending on distance, target size, and situation.
-When engaging targets from 50-150 yards, I will often adjust my magnification somewhere in the 1.5-4x range.
-This helps me obtain a more refined sight picture on the longer targets without sacrificing field of view, speed to acquire target, or noticing an increased degree of sight “wobble” when shooting from an unstable or unsupported position.
+When engaging targets from 50-150 yards, we will often adjust our magnification somewhere in the 1.5-4x range.
+This helps us obtain a more refined sight picture on the longer targets without sacrificing field of view, speed to acquire target, or noticing an increased degree of sight “wobble” when shooting from an unstable or unsupported position.

 These middle magnification settings can also provide a tactical shooter with a good option when faced with a fleeting or reduced target at say 30-75 yards – for instance where a suspect is popping their head around a corner sporadically, or when a precision shot is required – such as in a hostage situation.

 For use on a tactical carbine, a second-focal-plane LPVO will meet the needs of 99% of shooters.
 When running a 50 or 100 yard zero (which you should be), hits on a torso-sized target can be made out to 250 or so yards without any type of hold.
 Beyond 300 yards, where utilizing the reticle to compensate for bullet drop, shooters will have additional time to adjust magnification settings, and will likely benefit from turning the scope up to its highest magnification where the reticle will be properly calibrated.
 Additionally, a SFP LPVO will provide a more consistent sight picture, again aiding in performance on 1x at CQB distances.

 First-focal plane scopes start to offer an advantage when a shooter is likely going to be faced with a situation where they have to quickly engage multiple targets at varying distances (I.e. 200 yards followed by 600 yards, followed by 800 yards), and will be doing so using holdovers.